DiaVio/diavio/README.md

 To bridge this gap, we propose DiaVio to automatically diagnose safety violations in simulation testing by leveraging large language models (LLMs).
 It is built on top of a new domain specific language (DSL) of crash to align real-world accident reports described in natural language and violation scenarios in simulation testing.
 DiaVio fine-tunes a base LLM with real-world accident reports to learn diagnosis capability, and uses the fine-tuned LLM to diagnose violation scenarios in simulation testing.
 Our evaluation has demonstrated the effectiveness and efficiency of DiaVio in violation diagnosis.

 We bridge DiaVio with two state-of-the-art open source scenario-based testing approaches, i.e., AV-Fuzzer and DriveFuzz.
 Specifically, we set up AV-Fuzzer with the Apollo 8.0 ADS and the SORA-SVL simulator, and set up DriveFuzz with the Behavior Agent ADS and the Carla simulator.

+## Catalog Description

+*code* directory contains the source code of DiaVio *training_format* contains the data format for fine-tuning.
+LoRA models and dataset available at [here](https://huggingface.co/DiaVio/loras).

 ## Experiment Environment

 ### The following environment was used to fine-tune and use the LoRA models（recommended）: